IBM-Cloud/todo-apps/node/README.md

     cf service-key todo-db for-local
     ```

-  1. Create a file name `vcap-local.json` with the following content:
+  1. Create a file name `vcap-local.json` in the `node` directory with the following content:

     ```
     {